radynamics/DalliPay/README.md

--in             <file path>             Input pain.001 xml file containing payment instructions -wallet         <wallet address>        Wallet used as sender -n              test, live              Testnet or Livenet
+-in             <file path>             Input pain.001 xml file containing payment instructions -wallet         <wallet address>        Wallet used as sender -n              test, live              Testnet or Livenet -p              <password>              Password for silent login.
+If not set a login screen is shown.

 Examples:
 - java -jar CryptoIso20022Interop.jar -a pain001ToCrypto -in C:\demo\UBS_20210603_00001.xml -n test